Canadian tour of St. Francis Xavier’s arm stops in Saskatoon - Saskatoon | Globalnews.ca

 “It’s really an extraordinary privilege to have it come to Canada.
 It very rarely leaves Rome, so this is really a big deal,” said Angèle Regnier, the co-founder of CCO.

 “His body didn’t see normal decay when he died.
-This is a 465-year-old relic and it looks like a hand because it is his hand and because it’s been miraculously kept in this state,” said Regnier.
+This is a 465-year-old relic and it looks like a hand because it is his hand and because it’s been miraculously kept in this state,” Regnier said.

-Most of Saint Francis Xavier’s body is enshrined in Goa, India and his arm is typically located at the Jesuit mother church in Rome.
+Most of St. Francis Xavier’s body is enshrined in Goa, India and his arm is typically located at the Jesuit mother church in Rome.

-It is estimated Saint Francis Xavier’s right arm baptized more than 100,000 people, before he died in 1552.
+It is estimated St. Francis Xavier’s right arm baptized more than 100,000 people, before he died in 1552.

 “That’s the arm that baptized tens of thousands of people.
 That’s the arm that raised the Eucharist.
 That’s the arm that prayed over people who received healing,” said D’Arcy Murphy, the guardian of the relic.

-“He’s considered after Saint Paul, the greatest missionary the church has ever had.
+“He’s considered after St. Paul, the greatest missionary the church has ever had.
 He’s the patron saint of missions for the Catholic Church.
 He did extensive missions into Asia.
-He was the first to bring the Christian message to Japan,” said Regnier.
+He was the first to bring the Christian message to Japan,” Regnier said.

 READ MORE: Winnipeggers flock to see centuries old relic at downtown cathedral

 “When we were given this gift to bring him here for our university students, we realized that this was actually bigger than that.
-This was an opportunity to share it with our whole nation,” said Murphy.
+This was an opportunity to share it with our whole nation,” Murphy said.

 The relic will be in Regina on Saturday, Jan.
 20 at the Resurrection Roman Catholic Parish.